bugvpn1/tutorial/en-US/ios-ipados/shadowrocket.md

 ![Search App](-10.jpg)
 ![Confirm Download](-11.png)

+---

+> **💡 Pro Tip:**
+> Since you are already logged into the International Apple ID, we recommend downloading other popular apps that may not be available in your local region, such as:
+> * **Social & Video:** TikTok, YouTube, Instagram, Netflix
+> * **Productivity:** Google Search, Google Maps, Gmail
+> * **Messaging:** WhatsApp, Telegram
+> Doing this now will save you the hassle of switching accounts back and forth later.

 #### 8. **‼️ Critical Step**: After the download is complete, please **Sign Out immediately** and switch back to your own Apple ID.
 ---